XinmengXu/ASSENet/README.md

-# Adaptive Selection of Local and Non-local Attention Mechanisms for Speech Enhancement, submitted to TASLP
+# Adaptive Selection of Local and Non-local Attention Mechanisms for Speech Enhancement, submitted to TNNLS

 Implement Adaptive Selection of Local and Non-local Attention Mechanisms for Speech Enhancement by PyTorch.